baselime/docs/sending-data/aws/ecs-logs.md

 This page describes how to collect application container logs from [Amazon ECS](https://aws.amazon.com/ecs/) clusters launched with AWS ECS using AWS FireLens.
 This method can also be used to collect ECS clusters with EC2 containers.

-!!!
-Optional
-Sending AWS ECS container logs to Baselime is optional, but highly recommended to gain full visibility into your containerized applications.
-!!!

 ---

 ## How it works